DidietEkaPermana/ngTemplate/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## todo

-1. creation of list-error, in app/components/app-list-errors can not be used in child component like app/views/auth/login/login.component. (done)
-2. create master with GRID and CRUD.